 Howard County police officers and dispatchers go through a specialized 40-hour training to be certified members of Crisis Intervention Teams (CIT) to more effectively and safely interact with people with mental health issues.
 This training is conducted in partnership with the National Alliance on Mental Illness (NAMI) and Grassroots Crisis Intervention Center.
 It provides officers with an advanced level of mental health awareness, de-escalation techniques, active listening skills, and trauma-informed policing practices.

 The police department partners with Grassroots Crisis Intervention Center to staff two Mobile Crisis Teams (MCT) of trained mental health professionals who respond with officers to help people who may be experiencing emotional, traumatic or psychiatric crises.
-The program is a partnership with Grassroots, Humanim and the Howard County Mental Health Authority.
+The program is a partnership with Grassroots and Humanim.
 These trained professionals can bring a higher level of clinical care and offer rapid access to resources.

 All officers receive annual refresher in-service training in behavioral and mental health crises.
 Every new recruit officer receives more than 30 hours of training on mental health in the police academy.
 These trainings include an overview of behavioral health, what to do when encountering an individual with possible mental illness, de-escalation techniques, suicide prevention and reducing stigma, among other curricula.